kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Bundler.md

 Gemstash live is `~/.gemstash`, stores cached & private gems
 - by default, uses SQLite to store details
--

 ### Gem in a box
-Another gem caching solution, older than gemstash
+Another gem caching solution, older than gemstash, more of a gem server than a cache.
+Uses [gemirro](https://github.com/PierreRambaud/gemirro), as a dependency for creating a RubyGems mirror.